Cu-chi-zz/Assault-Cube-Cheat/README.md

 # Assault-Cube-Cheat
-Basic assault cube cheat to learn how memory works
+Basic assault cube cheat to learn how memory works (client-side only) NO LONGER UPDATED